aws/amazon-chime-sdk-component-library-react/README.md

 The Amazon Chime React Component Library can be added to your web application codebase using npm.

 Documentation on these components and how to use them can be found on [Amazon Chime SDK React Component Library Documentation](https://aws.github.io/amazon-chime-sdk-component-library-react/).

+Please check use-cases in our [How-to guide](https://aws.github.io/amazon-chime-sdk-component-library-react/?path=/story/how-tos--page) for more information.

 ### To get started, see the following resources: